-6.00a Specific training to cover Zoonotic diseases must be given as part of staff induction.
-Signed declaration by staff to be available to show they have completed training Written Zoonosis policy to be available.
-Training records to be available 6.01 At least one member of staff must have received First Aid training Certificates to be available 6.02 It is recommended that staff attend NFAN training days Evidence to be Rec 6.03 A senior member of staff or owner must be responsible for all available Records must be 0.03 staff training maintained 6.04 Staff must receive ongoing training and monitoring Records to be maintained 6.05 Where sites are only open on an occasional basis training must be provided as minimum to cover Zoonotic disease, Health & Safety and Animal Welfare Records to be maintained 6.05a Staff must receive training to identify the signs of unwell animals 6.06 Staff must be provided with suitable changing, and eating areas away from the public areas Clean, tidy and separate from public areas 6.07 Either suitable toilet facilities separate from the public toilets should be provided or contaminated footwear and clothing must be changed before entering public toilets Clean and tidy, minimum boot covers and disposable overalls to be used 6.08 Staff must not smoke or eat while working in the public areas, livestock areas or while handling or cleaning out livestock pens 6.09 Daily checklist or rota to be in place to cover cleaning of all areas and person responsible Example in Appendix 4 Display in staff areas 6.10 Protective clothing to be provided where necessary, as a minimum clean clothes and boots or over shoes to be provided Livestock Management-Large Animals (Farm) 7.00 Rec It is recommended that farm animals are farm assured by an accredited certification body Farm assurance certificate to be available Red Tractor, QMS 7.01 Key All sites must be registered with a veterinary practice 7.02 Key All livestock must have access to water at all times and must be fed a balanced diet to maintain health and condition Running or bucket Details of feeding routine to be available
+6.00a Specific training to cover Zoonotic diseases must be given as Written Zoonosis 0.000 part of staff induction.
+Signed declaration by staff to be policy to be available. available to show they have completed training Training records to be 6.01 At least one member of staff must have received First Aid available 6.01 training Certificates to be available uaning available 6.02 It is recommended that staff attend NFAN training days Evidence to be Rec available 6.03 A senior member of staff or owner must be responsible for all Records must be 6.04 staff training maintained 6.04 Staff must receive ongoing training and monitoring Records to be maintained 6.05 Where sites are only open on an occasional basis training must Records to be be provided as minimum to cover Zoonotic disease, Health & maintained Safety and Animal Welfare 6.05a Staff must receive training to identify the signs of unwell 3.034 animals 6.06 Staff must be provided with suitable changing, and eating areas Clean, tidy and away from the public areas separate from public areas 6.07 Either suitable toilet facilities separate from the public toilets Clean and tidy, should be provided or contaminated footwear and clothing must be changed before entering public toilets minimum boot covers and disposable must be changed before entering public tollets overalls to be used 6.08 Staff must not smoke or eat while working in the public areas, 0101011010101000 livestock areas or while handling or cleaning out livestock pens 6.09 Daily checklist or rota to be in place to cover cleaning of all Display in staff areas areas and person responsible Example in Appendix 4 6.10 Protective clothing to be provided where necessary, as a minimum clean clothes and boots or over shoes to be provided Livestock Management-Large Animals (Farm) 7.00 It is recommended that farm animals are farm assured by an Farm assurance Rec accredited certification body certificate to be · available Red Tractor, QMS 7.01 Key All sites must be registered with a veterinary practice 7.02 All livestock must have access to water at all times and must be Running or bucket Key fed a balanced diet to maintain health and condition Details of feeding routine to be available